 We started describing the user of our bike as an “urban explorer.”
-They move around the city and love to discover the hidden.
+They move around the city and love to discover the unexpected.
 Cargo will be an important part of the bike design for this person.
 They might discover the perfect chair at a garage sale, and want to take it home.

 Some of the designs for the frame were on the edge of what we had done at Signal, and I wasn’t sure if they could be built.
 To test some ideas, we built two quick prototypes and assembled them into ridable bikes.

 After a few months of thinking about how to address utility needs, seeing bikes like this on the street became a newly inspirational event.
 With our two prototype bikes we were able to quickly mock up potential cargo solutions and see how they might work, and what issues needed to be worked out.
 Using existing plastic containers, foam core and a lot of tape we eventually came up with a sidecar mockup.
 This is where everyone got pretty excited.
-There was something interesting and unique about this solution to carrying cargo that we felt would ring true with our user.
+There was something interesting and unique about this solution to carrying cargo that we felt would align with our user.